 Best way to sell:

 Make up tutorials, positioning with “Little Red Book” & call to action campaigns would be effective ways to communicate with consumers via relevant KOLs.
-Partner with KOLs are have a following interested in skincare, beauty products and makeup who value the KOL’s opinion when it comes to purchasing new products.
+Partner with KOLs who’s audience is interested in skincare, beauty products and makeup.
 Work with a KOL to explain the benefits over time.
 One beauty influencer said of using A’kin

 “The rosemary shampoo comes in a dark green bottle that is beautiful and practical, the smell is beyond amazing! it smells divine and exactly like fresh rosemary.
 The smell lingers in your hair after and your bathroom also smells amazing.
 Since switching haircare brands and especially using the rosemary shampoo my scalp has returned to normal and i have had no bad reactions” Janice